M.S. Cybersecurity

 Program Requirements

-The ECE Cybersecurity Master’s program requires 30 credit hours in either a thesis, non-thesis option or online offering.
+The Department of Electrical and Computer Engineering’s Cybersecurity Master’s program requires 30 credit hours in either a thesis, non-thesis or online offering.
 The non-thesis option requires all 30 credits to be completed through coursework, while the thesis option requires 24 credit hours of coursework and six credits of master’s thesis (CPEG 869).

 - CPEG 697 Advanced Cybersecurity (CYBER II)